 Chinese mainland reports 20 new COVID-19 cases

-The Chinese mainland on Friday reported four new locally transmitted COVID-19 cases: two in Shanghai and one each in Jiangsu and Hubei, the National Health Commission said in its daily report on Saturday.
+The Chinese mainland on Tuesday reported four new locally transmitted confirmed COVID-19 cases, including two in Shanghai, and one each in Jiangsu and Yunnan, the National Health Commission said in its daily report on Wednesday.

-Also reported were 16 new imported cases, including four in Guangdong, three in Yunnan, two each in Beijing, Shanghai and Zhejiang, and one each in Tianjin, Inner Mongolia and Fujian.
+Also reported were 16 new imported cases, including six in Yunnan, four in Shanghai, three in Guangdong, one each in Tianjin, Jiangsu, and Henan.

+One suspected case arriving from outside the mainland was reported in Shanghai as well, the commission added.

-No new deaths or suspected cases related to COVID-19 were reported Friday, added the commission.
+No new deaths related to COVID-19 were reported Tuesday, said the commission.